NathanRVance/homelinuxserver/_server/email-with-postfix.markdown

 Before we start, make sure that your internet service provider isn't blocking tcp port 25 (smtp).
 I found that [AT&T will unblock it for free](http://www.ka9q.net/Uverse/port25.html); I just had to call and ask.
 Once that is done, we can proceed.

 # Configure Postfix for Sending Mail
 1. If you haven't done so already, [install ssl certificates](ssl-with-letsencrypt.html).
-We will use the same certs for both https and for encrypting email.
+We will use the same certs for both https and for signing email.
 2. Allow smtp through the firewall.
 If you use firewalld,
    ```
    # firewall-cmd --permanent --add-service=smtp